ttopper/CPSC129/docs/09.1_Median/01_Introduction.md

 idea would be not to sort the whole list, but just to sort the area in the middle.
 But how can we identify that area before beginning?
 The quicksort provides one approach if we successively partition just the partitions that contain the median.
-For example if our first partitioning of the list produces two ranges one with 60% of the list and other with the remaining 40% we know the median must be in 60% portion so we then repartition just that half” and ignore the 40% portion.
+For example, if our first partitioning of the list produces two ranges one with 60% of the list and other with the remaining 40% we know the median must be in 60% portion, so we then repartition just that “half” and ignore the 40% portion.
 We continue in this way until we have worked our way down to a single element partition containing the median.
 Thus we very partially sort the entire list as we partition and only ever completely sort the